Therapy for Speech Problems

 - Biofeedback to gauge breathing during speech

-- Learning new breathing pattern with deeper inhalation and increased force during exhalation
+- Learning new breathing patterns with deeper inhalation and increased force during exhalation

 - Abdominal breathing